sensedeep/custom-metrics/README.md

 > **CustomMetrics** provides cost effective metrics that are up to 1000 times cheaper and 10 times faster than standard CloudWatch metrics.

 CustomMetrics achieves these savings by supporting only "latest" period metrics. i.e. last day, last month, last hour etc. This enables each metric to be saved, stored and queried with minimal cost.

+CustomMetrics saves metrics to a DynamoDB table of your choosing that can coexist with existing application data.

 ## CustomMetrics Features